-Eyepieces, filters, and diagonals are generally of a standard size so you can mix brands.
+Eyepieces, filters, and diagonals are generally of a standard size, so you can mix brands.
 There is such a wide range of styles and prices that you can easily spend more on these accessories than you spent on the scope.
 But they can be used across a number of scopes.
-I use the same eyepieces in all four of my telescopes.
+I use the same eyepieces on all four of my telescopes.

 Join an Astronomy Club